t0masGutierrez/quizlet/README.md

 This program converts .md into .txt so Quizlet can automatically import my notes.

-Edit: I made my own quizlet.
+Edit: I made my own Quizlet.